BronzeFedora/EmojiFetch/README.md

 # EmojiFetch
-EmojiFetch converts the name of an emoji into the emoji.
+EmojiFetch converts the name of an emoji into the corresponding emoji.